-Since Airbnb introduced their revolutionary platform, where anyone could make supplementary income from a spare room or empty apartment, the marketplace changed how it was to operate forever.
-The online short-term letting platform changed the way landlords—or hosts, as they were to be rebranded—advertise and occupy properties, with the minimum of fuss and simple, smaller fees.
-Rental periods for full properties, typically months or weeks, suddenly became inundated with lets of only a few days.
-The way tenants—rebranded to guests—started to find somewhere to stay for their short-breaks and getaways, changed indefinitely.
+Since Airbnb introduced their revolutionary platform about home sharing all over the year and during high season, where anyone could maximise earnings making more money from a spare room or empty apartment, the residential market changed how it was to operate forever.
+The online short-term rentals platform changed the way property owners in London and other major cities—or hosts—advertise and occupy properties, with the minimum of fuss and simple, smaller fees.
+Rental periods for full properties, which are typically months or weeks, are suddenly inundated with lets of only a few days, which are ideal for holiday lets.
+The way tenants— guests—started to find somewhere to stay for their short-breaks and getaways, changed indefinitely.

-A short-term let is generally considered a residential stay of a few days to a few months.
-Lets over 3 months are, for the most part, considered a mid- or medium-term let.
-Those over 6 and 12 months are considered long-term.
-Long-term lets are generally unfurnished, and the tenant becomes responsible for all utilities and council tax, but that’s not set in stone.
+Home sharing industry brings the fact that a short-term tenancy is generally considered a residential stay of a few days to a few months, which is ideal for holiday lets.
+Rents over 3 months are, for the most part, considered a mid- or medium-term let.
+Those over 6 and 12 months are considered long-term rental.
+Find long-term tenants who are generally unfurnished, and the tenant becomes responsible for all utilities and Greater London council tax, but that’s not set in stone.
 There are rental options to cover every eventuality.
-It depends on what works for the landlord and the demands of their tenants.
+It depends on what works for the property owners and the demands of their tenants.

-The magic number is 90 in London.
-That’s the number of days a London host can let their entire property each year without holding the correct planning permission.
-If you exceed the 90-day limit, whether the period is for a couple of bookings or a substantial number of them, you’re going to need a change in planning permission to satisfy the regulators.
+The magic number is 90 days per year in London.
+That’s the number of days (90 days) a Greater London host can let their entire property each calendar year without holding the correct planning consent.
+If you exceed the Airbnb 90 day limit London per calendar year, whether the home-sharing period is for a couple of bookings or a substantial number of them, you’re going to need a change in planning permit to satisfy the regulators.

-To apply for the change in planning, it’s as simple as getting in touch with your local council.
-This is known as Temporary Sleeping Accommodation planning permission.
-You need to apply online through the government site, and the process begins by selecting your borough.
-Each borough has its own procedure, but you will be asked to supply, at a minimum, a flood risk assessment, land registry documents and a fee of around £400.
+To apply for planning permission, it’s as simple as getting in touch with your local councils.
+This is known as Temporary Sleeping Serviced Accommodation planning permission.
+You need apply online through the government site, and the process begins by selecting your borough.
+Each borough has its own procedure, but you will be asked housing supply, at a minimum, a flood risk assessment, land registry documents and a fee of around £400.

 Your application could take up to 2 months to be approved and processed.

-If you're looking into making a change in planning permission, there are several areas where the authorities will consider it against the flow of the neighbourhood or property.
-For example, when an apartment is located in a predominantly residential area or building, then a high turnover of visitors to the area can impact the sense of community.
-Any threat of crime or disturbance to the other residents will be considered an infringement and is likely to affect the application.
-That same steady flow of new guests will also have an impact on the community’s typical practices: security, waste disposal, noise and acceptable behaviour.
-Any of these can cause disruption and would be considered a poor choice for a change in planning.
-The above are all items that feature in the current City of London Local Plan, as well as the longer-term future proposal City Plan 2036.
-Introduced to manage the strategy and development of the city, the document includes an outline of how planning decisions will be made.
-If you’re thinking of applying for planning permission change in London, you’d be advised to give both of these a thorough read.
+If you're applying for a building permission change in Greater London, there are several areas where the authorities will consider it against the flow of the neighbourhood or property.
+For example, when an apartment is located in a predominantly residential area or building, then a high turnover of visitors to the area can impact the sense of local communities.
+Any threat of crime or disturbance to the other local residents will be considered an infringement and is likely to affect the application.
+A steady flow of new guests will also have an impact on the local community 's typical practices: security, waste disposal, noise and acceptable behaviour.
+Any of these can cause disruption and would be considered a poor choice for a change in planning permission.

-There are plenty of takers for a short- or medium-term let.
-That’s great news for landlords aiming to take advantage of the higher prices they can achieve over those of their safer, steadier long-term tenants—but only if they can fill the properties without any shortfalls or gaps in their calendars.
-And guaranteeing high-occupancy rates can be quite the challenge for the individual operator.
-Once upon a time, the short-term let was predominantly the home-from-home for tourists and leisure seekers.
-And now?
-The world is becoming, relatively speaking, smaller each day.
-It’s a world more widely explored and enjoyed than ever by everyone from interns to executives.
-The short-term let has gathered much momentum, and the trusty B&B and hotel room have taken quite a pounding.
+There are plenty of takers for a short- or medium-term rent, ideal for higher rate holiday lets and peak seasons.
+Property owners are able to take advantage of the higher prices they can achieve over those of their safer, steadier long-term tenants, but only if they can fill the properties without any gaps in their calendars.
+Guaranteeing high-occupancy rates can be quite the challenge for the individual operator.

 · Business contractors and consultants, involved with temporary projects, conferences and training courses.